EduardoZepeda/go-web-crawler/README.md

  - concurrent: Max number of concurrent requests.
 Default to 150
  - reqTimeout: Timeout (in seconds) before http request is aborted.
 Default to 5
  - connTimeout: Timeout (in seconds) before opening a new http connection.
 Default to 10
- - sleep: Timeout (in seconds) to sleep after the max number of concurrent connections has been reached.
-Default to 0
+ - sleep: Timeout (in seconds) to sleep per worker or connection before the crawler makes a a new request.
  - file: Route of the file containing the urls to crawl, separated by newlines.
 Default to *urls.txt* at root of the project.
  - showResults: Show a summary of the urls with possible exposed .git or .env uris at the end of the execution process.